The super nabla operator: On power sums

-gives again the parity for the number of vertical bars appearing $S$. \end{definition} With the notation of the previous section, the statistic which looks right in this case is given by the reverse major index (and the product of the appropriate $y_{ij}$ monomials) along the last $k$ entries in the tuples of $\vec{w} = (w^1,\dots, w^{\ell(\alpha)})$, and by $\rw$ in the first entries of all the tuples.
+Now we define with and set $\rho(S) = \rho(S^1) \cdots \rho(S^{\ell(\eta)})$.
+We finally define the sign of $S$ as so that it gives again the parity for the number of vertical bars appearing in $S$. \end{definition} With the notation of the previous section, the statistic which looks right in this case is given by the reverse major index (and the product of the appropriate $x_{ij}$ monomials) along the last $k$ entries in the tuples of $\vec{w} = (w^1,\dots, w^{\ell(\alpha)})$, and by $\rw$ in the first entries of all the tuples.